alshival/the-kingdom-of-sky-server-bot/README.md

 - **Virtual Hugs:** Use the /hug command to send virtual hugs to other members, spreading positivity in your Discord server.

 # Usage
-Certainly!
-Here's the revised summary with a separate section for shard functions and channel functions:

 ## Shard Functions
 Utilize the following commands to gather information about shards: